scripting/githubpub/docs/setup.md

 ### Things to decide before setting up

-Your GitHubPub server is going to need a couple of domain names:
+Your GitHubPub setup needs a couple of domain names:

 1. The domain you will use to talk to the GHP server for authoring and administration.
 Suppose this is admin.myghp.com.